tedo-tech/Snake-game/README.md

 # Snake-game
 * built using javascript
-* working on the database side of it
+* still working on the database side of it